-Here, v^ is the complex conjugate of the particle velocity v(z, f).
-To estimate the active intensity from the simulation data, the power spectrum of the cross-correlation between the sound pressure and particle velocity can be used as [26]
+Here, $v^$ is the complex conjugate of the particle velocity v(z, f).
+To estimate the active intensity from the simulation data, the power spectrum of the cross-correlation between the where $G{pv}$ is the single-sided cross-power spectral density of the sound pressure and particle velocity.
+Combining Equations (4) and (5) to eliminate $\dot{Q}0$ yields which can be written in terms of the exergy as